MorimaruKida/MorimaruKida.github.io/home.md

 tools and multivariate statistics.

 Do you wanna be a part of early founding members of the group?
 Check [JOIN US!](https://morimarukida.github.io/joinus/)

+We are always happy to collaborate!
+Please don't hesitate to [contact us](morimaru.kida@people.kobe-u.ac.jp).